Johan-Garrido/ble-connection-manager/README.txt

 Credits and Attribution
 This library incorporates code originally developed by Punch Through Design LLC, which is licensed under the Apache License, Version 2.0.

 Modifications to the original code have been made by Pretty Smart Labs.
-These modifications include (but are not limited to):
+These modifications include (but are not limited to) documentation, comments, and improvements listed below:

 ConnectionEventListener.kt:
 - onReadRemoteRssi callback added